hpc/pavilion2/docs/tutorials/extracting_results.rst

             answer2: 'Forty-Two'

         result_evaluate:
+            # This is ok, because 42 looks like a number.
             answer: '{{answer}}'
+            # This needs to be in quotes, though.
             message: 'The answer is {{answer2}}'

-This would result in an error.

-- The '{{answer}}' in each of the evaluate expressions would resolve to the string '42', giving us:
+            # better
+            message2: '"The answer is {{answer2}}"'

+This would result in an error because 'message' isn't a valid expression.
+The error wouldn't show up until we gather the test run's results.
+The substitutions for 'answer' and 'answer2' would happen when we resolve the test configuration, giving us a test that looks like this:

 .. code-block:: yaml